God's Love: Video - A Powerful Message of Hope

 "Lord, if You are the Author behind all this—behind the universe, the patterns in Scripture, and the story of my own life—then I want to know You.
 Open my eyes to see what You are saying to me.
 Show me how the story of Jesus fits into this pattern, and how my life can be part of Your story of redemption.
 I am listening.
 Amen."

-The God Hypothesis doesn’t just point to an abstract force or distant designer.
-It lines up perfectly with the life of Jesus Christ:
+The God Hypothesis doesn’t just point to an abstract force.
+It points to Jesus Christ.

 Three Realms, One Author